guhan/zerotociso/docs/NETWORKING.md

 ## What is Unicast?
 One packet is sent to one recipient

-## What is Internet Security Association and Key Management Protocol (ISAKMP)?
-Provies background security support for IPSEC by negotiating, establishing, modifying and deleting Security Associations (SAs)

 ## Ports
 - 2^16 or 65536 total
 - 0 to 1023: service, well known, or privileged ports